Murder of Jane Bashara: Police investigation

 The investigation of Bashara's death was conducted jointly by the Grosse Pointe Park police and the Detroit Police Department.
 The Michigan State Police also participated in the investigation.

 On January 27, 2012, Grosse Pointe Park Police Chief David Hiller announced that Bob Bashara was "a person of interest" in the investigation.
 He said there were no other persons of interest at that time.
 Sources also reported at that time that Bob Bashara had taken and failed a lie detector test about his involvement in his wife's death.

 By January 31, 2012, investigators revealed that they believed Jane Bashara had been murdered in her home and then placed in her SUV.

-On February 1, 2012, it was reported that Joe Gentz, a developmentally-disabled handyman who rented a property from Bob Bashara, had confessed to police that he helped dispose of Jane Bashara's body after being murdered in her garage.
+A February 1, 2012 news report published that Joe Gentz, a developmentally-disabled handyman who rented a property from Bob Bashara, had confessed to helping dispose of Jane Bashara's body after murdering her in her garage.
 Gentz reportedly told police that Bob Bashara had paid him $2,000 and an old Cadillac to murder his wife.
+Allegedly Gentz turned himself in on January 31, 2012 but that police had dismissed the confession made by Gentz, who had an IQ of 67, a score considered to be on the low end of scale by most intelligence tests.

 On February 2, 2012, several publications reported that Bob Bashara "allegedly led a double life centering on the underground world of sadomasochism and sexual deviancy with women other than his wife."
 It was also reported that he maintained a "sex dungeon" in the basement of the Hard Luck Lounge, located in a building owned by Bob Bashara on Mack Avenue in Grosse Pointe Park.
 On February 4, 2012, Bob Bashara commented that, "I did not kill my wife.
 I have nothing to do with this."